TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 .. important::

-   The :php:`PreviewRenderer` usage is only active if the :guilabel:`fluid based page layout module` feature is enabled.
+   The :php:`PreviewRenderer` usage is only active if the :guilabel:`fluid based page module` feature is enabled.
 This feature is activated by default in new installations of TYPO3 versions 10.3 and later.

    The feature toggle can be located in the :guilabel:`Settings` admin module under :guilabel:`Feature Toggles`.
 Or it can be set in